ixmaps/IXmapsClient/README.md

 ### Running on MacOS X

 After downloading the built package, extract it.
-In the finder, navigate to /Applications/Utilities and double click on terminal.
+In the Finder, navigate to /Applications/Utilities and double click on terminal.
 You'll be on the command line.
 In it, type these commands:

 `$ cd <directory you extracted IXnode to>`